 The use of frankincense as a natural resin is very often mentioned in written sources, whether they are works relating to ancient languages, medical treatises, geographers’ accounts or poetic and literary works.
 The first traces 15 of its use go back 4000 years.
+Furthermore the Arabian incense trade would have developed 15B between the end of the Bronze Age or early Iron Age.
 This resin was burned both in a domestic and religious context, from Mesopotamia to Rome.
 This resin is best known in the Western world for its association with the three wise men who offered Jesus the three precious gifts : gold, frankincense and myrrh.
 Incense in Oman is considered a status symbol.

 In Islam, incense has no liturgical role.
-When incense is used in mosques or at family ceremonies, it is only as fragrance: that is, it serves neither an offering nor an intermediary.15a In the Sultanate of Oman frankincense is burned daily to welcome guests, to perfume clothes, spaces of house or used at family events, the frankincense is burned just before the ceremony, a birth for example, among other uses.
+When incense is used in mosques or at family ceremonies, it is only as fragrance: that is, it serves neither an offering nor an intermediary.15A In the Sultanate of Oman frankincense is burned daily to welcome guests, to perfume clothes, spaces of house or used at family events, the frankincense is burned just before the ceremony, a birth for example, among other uses.
 Usually the infrankincensecense is consumed in a ceramic perfume burner typical of the Dhofar region.

-At the heart of the Omani identity, the perfume is a real emblem of the Sultanate, the perfume is here of cultural order, deeply anchored in the society and its customs.
-His majesty Sultan Qaboos is also the origin of the famous perfume 16 « Amouage ».
-A compound of about 130 of the Sultanate’s most subtle ingredients including frankincense, exceptional rose or myrrh, are used in the manufacture of perfumes Amouage
+At the heart of the Omani identity, the perfume is a real emblem of the Sultanate.
+The perfume is here of cultural order, deeply anchored in the society and its customs.
+His majesty Sultan Qaboos is also the "origin" of the famous perfume created in 1983.
+The company's first fragrance, called "Amouage Gold", was created by Guy Robert.
+16 « Amouage ».
+A compound of about 130 ingredients, the most subtle and rare are used in the manufacture of Amouage perfumes including frankincense and myrrh.

 The active ingredient is contained in the resin and not in the smoke.
 The smoke contains components of the bosweillia resin but not enough to have a real therapeutic influence.
 It is the boswellic acids in the resin which are the active principles and develop, among other properties, an anti-inflammatory aspect.
-22 An in vitro experiment carried out by a researcher from the hospital in Hamburg (Germany) showed that frankincense could be beneficial for inflammatory and especially rheumatic diseases.23 .
+22 An in vitro experiment carried out by a researcher from the hospital in Hamburg (Germany) showed that frankincense could be beneficial for inflammatory and especially rheumatic diseases.
+22A - 23 .
 Other research shows that it could prove valuable in the fight against cancer.
-24 - 24a - 24b More and more medical science is interested in these boswellic acids 25 derived from this resin.
-This will certainly open a promising path for future drug applications.
+23A - 24 - 24a - 24B More and more medical science is interested in these boswellic acids 24C - 25 derived from this resin and other therapeutic properties 25A .
+This open a promising path for future drug applications.

 Used in the form of essential oils of incense, other traditional therapeutic properties can also be mentioned :